frodriguezf/temperature_ardu_mqtt/README.md

+# Temperature report

-# Temperature report to Thingspeak with MQTT
+Temperature reporting to Thingspeak with MQTT using device WeMos D1 R1 and DS18B20 sensor.

 ## Libraries